-Meningitis is defined as an infection that causes inflammation of the meninges.
-The meninges are the three membranes (the dura mater, arachnoid mater, and pia mater) that line the vertebral canal and skull and enclose the brain and spinal cord).
-Encephalitis is inflammation of the brain itself.
+Meningitis is defined as inflammation of the meninges.
+The meninges are the three membranes (the dura mater, arachnoid mater, and pia mater) that line the vertebral canal and skull enclosing the brain and spinal cord.
+Encephalitis, on the other hand, is inflammation of the brain itself.

-The causative agents of meningitis include bacteria, viruses, and fungi.
+The infectious etiologic agents of meningitis include bacteria, viruses, fungi, and less commonly parasites.

-In the United States, the annual incidence of bacterial meningitis in the is approximately 2.5 cases/100,000 population with a case fatality rate of 14.3%, despite appropriate therapy.
+In the United States, the annual incidence of bacterial meningitis is approximately 1.38 cases/100,000 population with a case fatality rate of 14.3%.

-The bacterial pathogens causing meningitis most commonly in the United States are:
+Most common bacterial causes of meningitis in the United States are:

-Fungal meningitis typically is associated with an immunocompromised host (HIV/AIDS, chronic steroid therapy, cancer patients).
+Fungal meningitis typically is associated with an immunocompromised host (HIV/AIDS, chronic corticosteroid therapy, and patients with cancer).

 Fungi causing meningitis include: